Bitpainter75/FerrumPix/README.md

 - Folder-tree navigation (multiple drives on Windows), grid/list view, sorting, thumbnail caching; the folder tree auto-scrolls the selected entry into view, centered when possible
 - Ratings (stars), favorites, tags, saved searches shown as a navigable tree (filters: favorite, rating, file type incl.
 RAW/non-RAW, subfolders)
 - Extended search: combine text terms with AND/OR (e.g. `urlaub OR strand`, quoted phrases for multi-word terms), plus structured conditions on image data and EXIF (width/height, camera, ISO, aperture, focal length, date taken), combinable with a single AND/OR switch; EXIF/dimensions are read and cached on first use if not yet known
-- File operations: copy/cut/paste, rename/batch rename, duplicate, create folder, delete (with confirmation), batch selection, reveal in file manager, copy path
+- File operations: copy/cut/paste, drag&drop with external file managers, rename/batch rename, duplicate, create folder, delete to the OS trash by default (with confirmation), batch selection, reveal in file manager, copy path; conflict dialogs include overwrite/skip choices for the whole batch
 - Batch rename: pattern-based with counters (`#`, `###`), and placeholders for the original name/extension, file date, EXIF date taken, image width/height, camera, ISO, aperture, and focal length; the last-used pattern is remembered between sessions
 - Batch format conversion: convert selected images to JPG/PNG/WEBP (with quality setting) into a selectable target folder, with the last target folder remembered and auto-numbering on name collisions
 - Further batch operations on the selection: resize (target size or scale percentage, with lock-aspect and interpolation choice), apply a saved watermark preset, and strip all metadata from local files
 - Collage creation: Grid, Hero (one large image + the others framing it — top/bottom/left/right/center, position pickable via the same anchor-grid as the editor's canvas tool, or by clicking the desired image in the live preview), and Random (jittered size/rotation per photo) layouts; adjustable width/columns/margin, a per-image border, background color/format/quality, a zoomable/pannable preview with a fit button, and a reshuffle button that randomizes image order (and, in Random mode, size/rotation) across all three layouts
-- Camera RAW support (CR2, CR3, NEF, ARW, DNG, PEF, RW2) alongside standard formats, plus SVG and ICO previews
+- Camera RAW support (CR2, CR3, NEF, ARW, DNG, PEF, RW2) alongside standard raster formats, plus SVG and ICO previews
 - SQLite-backed library (metadata, ratings, tags, cached EXIF/dimensions for search)
 - EXIF display (via MetadataExtractor); gallery tiles show small badges for present EXIF, IPTC, XMP, and embedded ICC-profile metadata
 - Video files (MP4, MOV, MKV, AVI, WebM, M4V) show a poster-frame thumbnail with a play badge